pierrick-giffard/STAMM/ReadMe.md

 **tactic\_factor** = float [0, 1].
 Proportion of current swimming angle taken into account in final swimming direction.
 1 for no memory effect.
 Default: 1.

+**frenzy** = boolean.
+If True, turtles swim towards a fixed directions during a fixed duration (parameters in /Species).
+Default: False.

 **/**

 **&amp;GRIDPARAM**